 Beat the winter blues

-Has the change in season left you feeling tired, tearful, or grumpy?
+Feel tired, tearful, or grumpy during the winter months?
 You’re not alone.
 While research suggests around 3% of people in the UK are diagnosed with full-blown seasonal affective disorder (SAD), there’s also a milder form, which is much more common and can result in low mood.
-Sub-syndromal SAD, or ‘winter blues’, affects 21 per cent of the population in the UK, explaining why so many of us are left feeling down through the colder months.
+Sub-syndromal SAD, or ‘winter blues’, affects 21% of the population in the UK, explaining why so many of us are left feeling down through the colder months.
 But what’s the science behind our low moods and what can we do to help ourselves feel better?
-We asked Lance Workman, visiting Professor of Psychology at the University of South Wales for some advice.
+We asked psychologist Lance Workman, co-author of Evolutionary Psychology: An Introduction, for some advice.

 The root cause